po1sigala/live/01-Class-Content/17-CS/01-Activities/06-Stu_Stacks/README.md

 Work with a partner to implement the following user story:

-* As a developer, I want to create a class that implements a stack data structure so that I can effectively communicate LIFO to a potential interviewer.
+* As a developer, I want to create a class that implements a stack data structure so that I can better understand how a JavaScript call stack works.

 ## Acceptance Criteria